lamalab-org/matextract-book/index.md

 In addition to hardware, you will also need some software.
 All relevant dependencies can be installed via the package for this online book.

-Overall, you will need to run through the following steps, ensure that you run a recent version of Python (3.9--3.11)
+Overall, you will need to run through the following steps.

+0. Use Python 3.9 (the code might also work on other versions, but we only tested 3.9)

 1. (Optional, but recommended) Create a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/): `python3 -m venv .venv`